 Various activities are being conducted to raise awareness and support deployment of the GRF such as a global symposium and regional seminars that will take place between June 2019 and November 2020.

-Relevant courses are being developed under ICAO's Global Aviation Training (GAT) initiative:
+Relevant courses are being developed with ICAO partners, under the Global Aviation Training (GAT) and TRAINAIR PLUS Programme:

 Note: Other courses for other stakeholders are under development and will be added in due course.

 Stemming from the regional seminars, a generic GRF Implementation check list for States has been proposed by some States and is available here:

 Implementation experience has shown that some additional guidance may be required, addressing specific aspects of the GRF.
 Such material has been developed by ICAO's EUR office for global use:

 EUR Doc.041_SNOWTAM Guidance_V1.1 December 2020_EN.pdf

 EUR Doc.041_SNOWTAM Guidance_V1.1 December 2020_RU.pdf

 ATIS will be an important means of transmitting RCR-related information to flight crew.
 It is likely that ATIS messages will be longer and updated more frequently, however this needs to be balalnced against the importance of such data.
 A flyer providing additional information, clarification and 'best practice' is available: